vmc-project/vmc-documentation/content/installation/geant4_vmc/required-optional-packages.md

 ### C++11

 Geant4 VMC, as well as ROOT and Geant4, have moved to the C++11 standard.
-The latest versions of all three packages use C++11 by default:
-Geant4 VMC 3.3, Geant4 10.2 and ROOT 6.
+C++11 is used by default since Geant4 VMC 3.3, Geant4 10.2 and ROOT 6.

 When mixing other versions of Geant4 and ROOT together, the same standard must be used for both packages.
 See below how the override the default setting